 - Formulation of a carbon emissions reduction target.

 - Development of a Carbon Management Plan to achieve the target.

 - Demonstration of Scope 1 and 2 emission reductions versus the three-year rolling average.

 7) Introduce the Sustainability Development Goals (SDGs) reporting mechanism to allow our business to assess both risks and opportunities, whilst acknowledging impacts on planet, people, communities and prosperity.
 Adopted by all United Nations member states in 2015, the 17 SDGs are an urgent call for action by all countries, developed and developing, in a global partnership towards a 2030 sustainability agenda.
-WRAL has identified the following five SDG’s to report against:
+WRAL has identified the following six SDG’s to report against: